 John 1:29 “The next day John saw Jesus coming toward him, and said, “Behold!
 The Lamb of God who takes away the sin of the world!”

-The scourge of sin has penetrated deep within the annals of mankind.
-The suffering we see today and read about in history has directly been influenced by this blight on the souls of men.
-To much greater detriment, the enmity that was created between God and man has created a chasm that is impossible to span on our own merits.
+The scourge of sin has been prominent throughout the annals of mankind.
+The suffering we see today and have read in history has directly been influenced by this blight on the souls of men.
+To a much greater degree, the enmity that was created between God and man has created a chasm that is impossible to span on our own merits.

 The lamb of God came to pay the redemption price for mankind.
 The cost of sin is death.
-From the moment Adam sinned until Jesus came, the requirement to be justified from the conviction of sin could not be fully met.
+From the moment Adam sinned until Jesus came, the requirement to be justified from sin could not be fully met.

-Isaiah foretold of a promise in 53:7 “He was oppressed and afflicted, yet He did not open His mouth.
+Isaiah 53:7 “He was oppressed and afflicted, yet He did not open His mouth.
 He was led like a lamb to the slaughter, and as a sheep before her shearers is silent, so He did not open His mouth.”

 The offering up of the Lamb of God was the great act of mercy and grace that bridged the impossible divide sin left in its wake.
 Jesus willingly forsook His throne, humbled Himself and gave us His life that we might be spared.